-- 1 AGREES in principle to the State Government's commitment to provide \$2.0m funding for the construction of a Coastal Dual Use Pathway from Burns Beach to Mindarie in two instalments of \$1.0m each in 2017-18 and 2018-19, and that a City contribution will be favourably considered following clarity regarding proposed: - 1.1 Land management arrangements; - 1.2 Environmental constraints/approvals/processes; - 1.3 Timing of the completion of the Burns Beach Estate and construction of the portion of coastal dual use pathway by Peet Limited; - 2 NOTES that subject to Part 1 above Council will give formal consideration to the proposal and its maximum financial contribution to the project.
+- AGREES in principle to the State Government's commitment to provide \$2 million funding for the construction of a Coastal Dual Use Pathway from Burns Beach to Mindarie in two instalments of \$1 million each in 2017-18 and 2018-19, and that a City contribution will be favourably considered following clarity regarding proposed: - 1.1 land management arrangements; - 1.2 environmental constraints/approvals/processes; - 1.3 timing of the completion of the Burns Beach Estate and construction of the portion of coastal dual use pathway by Peet Limited; - 2 NOTES that subject to Part 1 above Council will give formal consideration to the proposal and its maximum financial contribution to the project.

-To access this attachment on electronic document, click here: Attach7brf161003.pdf

-ITEM 8 EXECUTION OF DOCUMENTS
+CJ161-10/16 EXECUTION OF DOCUMENTS

-WARD All RESPONSIBLE DIRECTOR Mr Jamie Parry Governance and Strategy FILE NUMBER 15876, 101515 ATTACHMENT Attachment 1 Documents executed by affixing the Common Seal on 13 September 2016.
-AUTHORITY / DISCRETION Information - includes items provided to Council for information purposes only that do not require a decision of Council (that is for 'noting').
+ATTACHMENT Attachment 1 Documents executed by affixing the

+Common Seal on 13 September 2016.

+AUTHORITY / DISCRETION Information - includes items provided to Council for